vu-bigdata-2020/example-notebooks/infrastructure/example_Hadoop_map_reduce.md

-#                                                 HADOOP AND MAP REDUCE EXAMPLE
+#                                                ASSIGNMENT 3 -  HADOOP AND MAP REDUCE

-## 1)Setup the VBox Instance setup
+## Setup the VBox Instance :

-a)Download and install VirtualBox https://www.virtualbox.org/
+### Download and install VirtualBox https://www.virtualbox.org/

-b)Download an image for Ubuntu Linux OS 18.4 LTS from - https://ubuntu.com/download/desktop

-c)Set up a new virtualbox instance with the below configuration:
+### Set up a new virtualbox instance with the below configuration:

--Linux Ubuntu 64 bit
+* Name: Linux Ubuntu 64 bit
--4 GB RAM
+* 4 GB RAM
--VDI disk -Dynamically allocated
+* VDI disk -Dynamically allocated

+## Installation of Ubuntu Linux on VirtualBox VM :

+### Download an image for Ubuntu Linux OS 18.4 LTS from -
+https://ubuntu.com/download/desktop

-d)Point to the Ubuntu OS image you downloaded and install Ubuntu on the VM
+### Point to the Ubuntu OS image you downloaded and install Ubuntu on the VM

-e)Install Java 8 on Ubuntu Linux.
+## Install Java 8 on Ubuntu Linux.
 This is a prerequisite for Hadoop.

 $ sudo apt-get install openjdk-8-jre

-f)Install OpenSSH server
+## Install OpenSSH server

 $ sudo apt-get install openssh-server

-2)Standalone version install of hadoop
+### Standalone version install of hadoop

 a)set the below env variable